cameras/camerasIR/README.md

 ## Princenton Instruments
 Has two possible solutions:
 - **OMAV** linear array or discrete photodiodes (PDA), for 1000-2000nm spectroscopy
-- **PIoNIR** InGaAs 2D camera for 400-1700nm, needs cooling by TEC or water
+- **PIoNIR** InGaAs 2D camera for 400-1700nm.
+PIoNIR employs powerful, thermoelectric (TE) peltier cooler (Air or Liquid assisted) for up to -90C cooling to reduce dark current.
+This is done without the use of liquid nitrogen for maintenance-free operation.

 ## Hamamatsu